Effective: May 1, 2019

 EFFORT REPORT DISTRIBUTION

 Although all university activities must be included in a faculty member's effort for reporting purposes, not all of a faculty member's professional activities must necessarily be considered university activities.
-For example, outside consulting would normally be deemed as a non-university activity.
-Service on review panels or other advisory activities for federal sponsors that include an honorarium and/or travel reimbursement are also considered outside of total institutional effort.
+For example, external consulting for which the faculty member receives direct remuneration from the external entity, would normally be deemed as a non-university activity.
+Services on review panels or other advisory activities for federal sponsors that include an honorarium and/or travel reimbursement are also considered outside of total institutional effort.

 THE EFFORT REPORT